The variance of integers without small prime factors in short intervals: Main term estimates: small y

-\begin{remark} We used poles of the integrand $(H/2)^s \zeta(s-1)G_y(s)/(s(s-1))$ at $s=1$ and $s=2$ to cancel the contribution of diagonal terms $H\Prob_y - H^2 \Prob_y^2$.
+for every $r' \in (1/2,1)$.
+The main term in \eqref{eq:asneeded2} coincides with $M(H,y)$ by the first equality in Corollary~\ref{cor:ic}, giving \eqref{eq:asneeded}.
+This gives a complex analytic proof of Proposition~\ref{prop:sieveapproach}.
+We used poles of the integrand $(H/2)^s \zeta(s-1)G_y(s)/(s(s-1))$ at $s=1$ and $s=2$ to cancel the contribution of the diagonal terms $H\Prob_y - H^2 \Prob_y^2$.
 A similar phenomenon occurs when studying the variance of primes, see the very last paragraph of \cite{Montgomery2002}, where the authors say ``it seems fortuitous that $T(1)=U(0)=2/c$ and that $U'(0)=0$.
 But miracles do not happen by accident, so it seems that there is something going here that remains to be understood''.
-We see that this phenomena occurs when computing the variance of $\alpha_y$ as well. \end{remark}
+We see that this phenomenon repeats when computing the variance of $\alpha_y$. \end{remark}